 Resection of Brain or Spinal Tumors

-The goal for this type of surgery is to remove all, if not most, of the tumor in order to repair or restore one’s impaired neurological functions and relieve the symptoms brought about by the tumor.
+The goal for this type of surgery is to remove all – if not, most – of the tumor in order to repair or restore one’s impaired neurological functions, and to relieve any symptoms brought about by the tumor.
 There are tumors, however, that cannot be resected.
-These tumors are usually deemed inoperable because of their size or because they are located near or are attached to vital and sensitive structures in the brain or spine.
-In cases like this, doctors will suggest other ways to shrink the tumor down to a more manageable size and lessen the pain and neurological symptoms caused by the tumor.
+These tumors are usually deemed inoperable because of their size, or because they are located near or are attached to vital and sensitive structures in the brain or spine.
+In cases like this, doctors will suggest other ways to shrink the tumor down to a more manageable size, and lessen the pain and neurological symptoms caused by the tumor.

 Diagnosis of Brain or Spine Tumors

 Tumors in the brain or spine can be detected through Magnetic Resonance Imaging (MRI), Computed Tomography (CT) scans, Magnetic Resonance Spectroscopy (MRS), and Positron Emission Tomography (PET) scans.
 These various imagining techniques are used to determine if a brain or spinal tumor is causing the pain and neurological symptoms a patient is experiencing.
 To determine whether the mass is benign or malignant, a biopsy needs to be done.
 This involves extracting a small piece of the mass for further study and evaluation.